ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 With version 11 we are introducing a new more powerful query engine that will provide full query execution plan support.
 Version 11 will have even better filters and push what we showed here today to the limit.

+**ADD URLS!!!**

 The example used in this post can be found [here]().

-We also have a more complex real-time GraphQL server example in multiple flavours and different database integrations [here].
+We also have a more complex real-time GraphQL server example in multiple flavours and different database integrations [here]().

 If you want to get into contact with us head over to our [slack channel](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTViMzA2MTM4OWYwYjIxYzViYmM0YmZhYjdiNzBjOTg2ZmU1YmMwNDZiYjUyZWZlMzNiMTk1OWUxNWZhMzQwY2Q) and join our community.